TDM Installation and Initial Configuration

 • The CREATE_TDMDB Global in the TDM LU must be set to true.

-• Create a Space based on this Project.
-Deploy the project to Fabric.
+• Deploy project to Fabric.

 TDM Initial Setup